Cavendish Pianos: Upright pianos

-The Times notes in February 2013 that prices of the upright models start at £4,995, which reflects the British manufacture using traditional materials and skills.
+The Times noted in February 2013 that prices of the upright models start at £4,995, which reflects the British manufacture using traditional materials and skills.

 Music Instrument Professional has reviewed the Cavendish Classic model which it says is "an affordable, compact piano built around a solid spruce soundboard.
 A family-focused instrument retailing at under £5,000, the Classic is built in the traditional way, with all wooden action and parts.
 The Chatsworth 125 was designed in the style of a 1920s British upright.
 From the cabinet maker build, solid walnut paneled case to the British ash and oak used in the pedal mechanism, this is a fairly unique specimen."

 The company produces around 50 instruments per year.